-While western governments are now all busy with their own small and big countries, the solution is global and if we do not take the rest of the world with us, we will only make the problems worse.
+While western governments are now all busy with their own small and big countries, the solution to society’s key problems are global and if we do not take the rest of the world with us, we will only make the problems worse.
 I remember a lesson at high school back in 1961 where we had a drawing on the blackboard with Africa (third world) on it with tanks, with the words ‘if we don’t bring it to them, they will come and get it’.
 The tanks never made it, but the core of the message remains – 60 years later – the same.
-Eventually we get the punches at home, be it in the form of pandemics, refugees, or war.
+Eventually we get the punches at home, be it in the form of pandemics, terrorism, refugees, or war.

 I attended a lecture by Thomas Piketty on his new book “Capitalism and Ideology”.
 He is an interesting economist with well-founded facts (he is a mathematician) and very important he has a sociological approach.
 Several key points emerged, the problem is not capitalism, but the ideology behind it.
 Change the ideology and we come to much better rational decisions.
-Scandinavia’s social democratic ideology was cited as an example, that things can also be done differently and that the world there has not collapsed because of high taxes.
+Scandinavia’s social democratic ideology was cited as an example, things can also be done differently and the world there has not collapsed because of for example high taxes.
 On the contrary, these countries – for the last 30 years – score consistently high in all social, economic, environmental, and other statistics.
 Interestingly, however, when Scandinavian white hegemony came under pressure from refugees, a major dent occurred in their ideology of tolerance, equality, etc. Nevertheless, they remain among the happiest people in the world.

 Piketty has also researched inequality in which he side-by-side put people at different levels of equality.
 Those who resided in the bottom half had no chance of really rising higher up the ladder.
 Piketty offered to take them to a higher level, so they had a better chance of advancing their position.
 As it turns out, most in the bottom half of society did not want that, they were happy with what they had and did not want support to get a better position.